gkossakowski/kentuckymule/notes.md

   1. Performance - I wanted to have a very fast way of searching all import clauses and iterating over an array is the fastest for short sequences
   2. Correctness - previous imports need to be visible while completing subsequent imports

 To illustrate the second point, the `import a.b` refers to just imported `Bar.a` so when I complete `a.b`, I need to take into account `Bar.a`.
 I found it's the easiest to do by having all imports in one array and then complete them in the top-down order (so previous imports can be taken into account) but perform lookups in bottom-up order (which is respecting shadowing Scala rules).
-Having a datastructure that lets me traverse efficently in both directions was a reason I picked an Array.
+Having a datastructure that lets me traverse efficiently in both directions was a reason I picked an Array.

 # Completers design